 As you can imagine, Christmas in Vancouver does not just happen on December 25, the holiday is celebrated from Thanksgiving until the end of the year.
 There are free events and holiday attractions.
 There are artisan markets for shopping.
 You and your children can meet Santa Claus and have a photo taken with the jolly old elf.Continue to 5 of 10 below.

 05 of 10

-The biggest shopping event of the year is also one of Vancouver's biggest winter events: Boxing Day!
-Boxing Day (December 26) is a holiday in Canada but it's best known for being the day when everything in Vancouver--fashion, electronics, home furnishings, and more--goes on sale.
+The biggest shopping event of the year is also one of Vancouver's biggest winter events: Boxing Day.
+Boxing Day, December 26, is a holiday in Canada best known for being the day when everything in Canada—fashion, electronics, home furnishings, and more—goes on sale.

 06 of 10

 If you have young children, it can sometimes be a little difficult finding something for your children to do that will not be too cold or too rainy.
 If heading to the bunny slopes or ski school is not an option, you can head indoors for ice skating, indoor climbing, indoor playlands, and more.